1922 regnal list of Ethiopia: Tribe of Ori or Aram

 The first dynasty of this list consists of 21 monarchs who ruled before the Biblical "Great Flood".
-This dynasty is legendary and borrowed from a list of pre-Flood kings of Egypt that is found in medieval Coptic and Arabic texts.
+This dynasty is legendary and drawn from a list of pre-Flood kings of Egypt found in medieval Coptic and Arabic texts.
 Louis J. Morié recorded a list of 19 monarchs in his 1904 book Histoire de L'Éthiopie.
-Morié noted that the kings were supposed to be rulers of Egypt, but he personally believed they had actually ruled "Ethiopia" (i.e. Nubia).
+Morié noted that the kings were supposed to be rulers of Egypt, but he personally believed they had actually ruled "Ethiopia" (i.e., Nubia).
 He pointed to a story of the third king, Gankam, who had a palace built beyond the Equator at the Mountains of the Moon, as proof that these kings resided in Aethiopia.
 The kings of this dynasty are described as Priest-kings in Coptic tradition and were called the "Soleyman" dynasty.
 While the original Coptic tradition called the first king "Aram", in reference to the son of Shem of the same name, this regnal list calls the king "Ori or Aram".
 The name "Ori" may have originated from Morié's claim that this dynasty was called the "Aurites", and that Aram had inspired the name of his country, which was called "Aurie" or "Aeria".

-Alaqa Taye Gabra Mariam confirmed that "Murtad and the Azurotet of Egypt" were useful sources for understanding ancient history, referring to Murtada ibn al-Afif's 12th century text The Prodiges of Egypt.
+Alaqa Taye Gabra Mariam confirmed that "Murtad and the Azurotet of Egypt" were useful sources for understanding ancient history, referring to Murtada ibn al-Afif's 12th-century text The Prodiges of Egypt.
 While different from Morié's list, Murtada's list can be seen as an earlier incarnation of the same line of legendary kings.
 Murtada's list is based on the earlier text Akhbar al-zaman (The History of Time) dated to the mid-10th to mid-12th centuries.

-The only rulers of this dynasty who do not originate from the Coptic Antediluvian regnal list are "Senefrou" and "Assa", who E. A. Wallis Budge believed where the historical Egyptian pharaohs Sneferu and Djedkare Isesi.
+The only rulers of this dynasty who do not appear in the Coptic Antediluvian regnal list are "Senefrou" and "Assa", whom E. A. Wallis Budge believed to be the historical Egyptian pharaohs Sneferu and Djedkare Isesi.

 Heruy Wolde Selassie ignored this dynasty on his version of the regnal list.
 Ethiopian historian Fisseha Yaze Kassa, in his book Ethiopia's 5,000-year history, completely omitted this dynasty and instead begins with the Ham/Kam dynasty.

-E. A. Wallis Budge believed the reason for the regnal list beginning with Aram instead of Ham was because contemporary Ethiopians wanted to distance themselves from the Curse of Ham.
+E. A. Wallis Budge believed that the regnal list began with Aram rather than Ham because contemporary Ethiopians wanted to distance themselves from the Curse of Ham.
 The medieval Ethiopian text Kebra Nagast stated that "God decreed sovereignty for the seed of Shem, and slavery for the seed of Ham".